 The Rural Doctors Association of Australia (RDAA)

-The RDAA was formed in 1991 to represent the interests of rural medical practitioners in Australia.
+The RDAA was formed to represent the interests of rural medical practitioners in Australia.
 The vision is "for excellent medical care for rural and remote communities".
 They "are committed to building and maintaining a workforce of highly skilled and motivated rural medical practitioners.
 This requires adequate training and proper incentives, remuneration and support (both professional and personal)".

 The RDAA is the national body and is represented on a state level by: